Nicjkeper/Velocity-Engine/README.md

 # The characteristics of Velocity-Engine are:
 - Interactive and easy to use UI / UX
 - Multiplatform compiler
--Scratch, Python and JavaScript support for professional games -Import and export Assets (Sounds, materials, images, 3d models etc ...) in the various formats available
+- Scratch, Python and JavaScript support for professional games
+- Import and export Assets (Sounds, materials, images, 3d models etc ...) in the various formats available
 - OpenGL and WebGL support
--Assets Marketplace (optional) in which there may be DLC -Added native code (C, C ++) to improve the frames of the created game (optional)
+- Assets Marketplace (optional) in which there may be DLC
+- Added native code (C, C ++) to improve the frames of the created game (optional)
 - Import custom maps (optional)
--Support for Blockbench 3d models, and minecraft models (optional) -The upcoming game can be both open-source and proprietary software -The game will be able to sell DLC (optional)
+- Support for Blockbench 3d models, and minecraft models (optional)
+- The upcoming game can be both open-source and proprietary software
+- The game will be able to sell DLC (optional)
--Create multiplayer and cross-platform games (optional) -Support API mod for video games (optional)
+- Create multiplayer and cross-platform games (optional)
+- Support API mod for video games (optional)
--Open Source Engine on Github
+- Open Source Engine